Philippa Goslett

 Goslett also co-wrote the screenplay for the 2018 film Mary Magdalene with Helen Edmundson.
 The film started Rooney Mara, Joaquin Phoenix, Chewitel Ejiofor and Tahar Rahim.

 In 2018, she began writing Himalaya, a film based on Antonia Deacock's book No Purdah In Padam about three women who organised a 1958 expedition to the Himalayas.

-On January 28, 2021, Goslett was announced as the new showrunner for The Nevers, taking over two months after the departure of Joss Whedon.
+On 28 January 2021 Goslett was announced as the new showrunner for The Nevers, taking over two months after the departure of Joss Whedon.

 Goslett has developed shows for other networks, such as FX, BBC and Channel 4, but this marks her first time as a showrunner.

+In 2026, Goslett wrote two episodes of the third season of House of the Dragon: the fifth episode "Unbowed and Unbent", and the seventh episode "The Dragon in Winter".